orbinson/aem-groovy-console/README.md

 ## Building From Source

-To build and install the latest development version of the Groovy Console (or if you've made source modifications), run the following Maven command.
+To build and install the latest development version of the Groovy Console to use in AEM (or if you've made source modifications), run the following Maven command.

 ```shell